Companies that use Xmatters

 All incident management Xmatters

-Xmatters We detected 387 customers using Xmatters, 250 companies that churned or ended their trial, and 14 customers with estimated renewals in the next 3 months.
+Xmatters We detected 395 companies using Xmatters, 254 companies that churned, and 13 customers with upcoming renewal in the next 3 months.
 The most common industry is Financial Services (14%) and the most common company size is 10,001+ employees (30%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login